cisco-cx/of/README.md

 This directory contains files like `LICENSE`, `NOTICE`, `README.md`, `go.mod`, `go.sum`.

 The only Go file that is allowed here is a minimalistic `main.go` that bootstraps the `of` command using [spf13/cobra](https://github.com/spf13/cobra).
-We don't wrap cobra yet, because doing so would may get get ugly quickly.
+We don't wrap cobra yet, because doing so would be complicated.

 No other `.go` files may be added to `/`.